raise

 I will raise forts against thee.

-2. To cause something to come to the surface of the sea.
+2. To cause something to come to the surface of water.

 The ship was raised ten years after it had sunk.